kcallaghan1/undercovermusic/README.md

 * Step4: After the user creates/alters a text file he/she can use how good music has been made my our agent and compare it to the [older version](https://github.com/timothymarotta/aimusicmaker) of this project, which was created using Java.
 * Step5: We will use the lookup table ...

+#### Notes to clarify where the sensor and actuator interfaces are located in the codebase

 ### Actuators:
 Can modify or generate/write new text files (minor/major/random) that can be played via [Online Sequencer](https://onlinesequencer.net).
+Present in the UI
 ### Sensors:
 Can “read” text files (minor/major/random) that can be played on [Online Sequencer](https://onlinesequencer.net).

-#### Notes to clarify where the sensor and actuator interfaces are located in the codebase
+Present in the UI

 Music AI Agents for CS354